vinta/awesome-python/README.md

 * [python-patterns](https://github.com/faif/python-patterns) - A collection of design patterns in Python.
 * [algorithms](https://github.com/nryoung/algorithms) - module of algorithms for Python.

+## Hardware

+*Libraries for programming with hardware.*

+* [wifi](https://wifi.readthedocs.org/) - A Python library and command line tool for working with WiFi on Linux.

 ## Miscellaneous